L3gume/fanuc-lsp/README.md

-# fanuctp-lsp
+# fanuc-lsp

-Language Server Protocol Implementation for the Fanuc TP language
+Language Server Protocol Implementation for the Fanuc TPP and Karel languages